awsdocs/amazon-connect-admin-guide/doc_source/multi-party-calls.md

 # Multi\-party calls: Add additional participants to an ongoing call<a name="multi-party-calls"></a>

-You can add up to four additional participants to an ongoing customer service call, for a total of six participants\.
+You can add up to **4** additional participants to an ongoing customer service call, for a total of **6** participants\.

 By using quick connects or your number pad, you can add other agents, supervisors, or external participants\.

 For example, to help close a mortgage transaction, an agent at a financial services company can add a mortgage broker, the customer's spouse, a translator, and a supervisor to the call to help resolve any issues quickly\.